Higgs Inflation via the Metastable Standard Model Potential, Generalised Renormalisation Frame Prescriptions and Predictions for Primordial Gravitational Waves: Introduction

-It is possible to stabilise the SM Higgs potential, for example by adding scalars with a sufficiently strong coupling to the Higgs boson.
+It is possible to stabilise an otherwise metastable SM Higgs potential, for example by adding scalars with a sufficiently strong coupling to the Higgs boson.
 However, it is quite possible that such scalars do not exist.
 In this case Higgs Inflation must use the metastable Higgs potential.
 The only way that this can work is if the cosmological framework is modified.
-Specifically, if the effective Planck mass in the Jordan frame increases after the end of inflation, without introducing a significant change in the cosmological energy density in the Einstein frame, then Higgs Inflation via the metastable potential becomes possible.
+Specifically, if the effective Planck mass in the Jordan frame increases after the end of inflation, without introducing a significant change in the cosmological energy density in the Einstein frame, then Higgs Inflation via a metastable potential becomes possible.

 In \cite{pt1} we presented a specific model to illustrate that such a Planck mass transition is possible, based on adding a second non-minimally coupled scalar field.
 In particular, it was shown that the energy density associated with the Planck mass transition can be negligible compared to the energy density from the decay of the inflaton.